dramforever/urvirt/doc/how-it-works.md

 - After emulating the instruction that enables interrupts

-In any case, I just add a check at the end of the signal handler to take interrupt traps if necessary, and just set `sip.STIP` on `SIGALRM`.
+In any case, I just add a check at the end of the signal handler to take interrupt traps if necessary, and just manage `sip.STIP` with timer stuff.
+See below or more.

 ### `satp`